-Note, the decision whether to issue a timely warning is made on a case-by-case basis in light of all the facts surrounding a reported crime, including factors such as the nature of the crime, whether the crime poses a continuing danger to the campus community, and the potential impact an alert may have on an on-going law enforcement investigations or operations.
+Note, the decision whether to issue a timely warning is made on a case-by-case basis and with consideration of elements surrounding a reported crime.
+Factors such as the nature of the crime, whether the crime poses a continuing danger to the campus community, and the potential impact an alert may have on an on-going law enforcement investigations or operations.

-Bison Safe mobile application, a University-wide system developed by Rave Wireless, a wellrespected leader in mobile safety.
+The Bison Safe mobile application is a University-wide system developed by AppArmor, a wellrespected leader in mobile safety.
 The intent is to improve the existing emergency notification program, which allows the University to send time-sensitive notifications via voice, e-mail, and text messaging.